 Afterwards you can eat, drink, and move around when you have recovered from the anaesthetic.
 You usually have this operation as a day case.
 Occasionally you may need to stay in hospital overnight.
 Your groin and scrotum may be uncomfortable for a week or so and you may need to take mild painkillers.
 You have your stitches taken out after about a week.
 Most men can go back to normal activities, including work, after 2 weeks.
 But you may need to avoid heavy lifting and strenuous exercise for a month.

 Your ability to have an erection and father a child will not be affected as long as only one testicle is removed.
 Having cancer in both testicles is very rare.
 If you do have both testicles removed, you will no longer be able to father children.
 You will also need to take male hormone replacement treatment (testosterone).
 There is information about this in the surgery side effects section.

-If you still have enlarged lymph nodes in your chest or abdomen after your radiotherapy or chemotherapy, you may have an operation to remove them.
+If you have non seminoma cancer and still have enlarged lymph nodes in your chest or abdomen after your radiotherapy or chemotherapy, you may have an operation to remove them.
 Taking out abdominal lymph nodes is called retroperitoneal lymph node dissection.
 It is rare to have surgery to remove lymph nodes in your chest (para aortic lymph node dissection).

 You have surgery to remove lymph nodes under general anaesthetic.
 It can take between 3 to 7 hours.
 Beforehand you may need to stop eating and drinking for a few hours and you may have a drip.
 Afterwards you may be in a high dependency unit (HDU) or intensive care unit (ICU), where your nurses will be able to monitor you closely.
 This is usually only for one night before you move back to the ward.
 You may have a drain from your wound.
 In some cases, you may also have a tube going down your nose and into your stomach to drain fluid and stop you feeling sick.